Arthur Wellesley, 1st Duke of Wellington: Marriage to Kitty Pakenham

-War against Denmark-Norway
+War against Denmark–Norway

-Wellesley was in Ireland in May 1807 when he heard of the British expedition to Denmark-Norway.
+Wellesley was in Ireland in May 1807 when he heard of the British expedition to Denmark–Norway.
 He decided to go, while maintaining his political appointments, and was appointed to command an infantry brigade in the Second Battle of Copenhagen, which took place in August.
 He fought at Køge, during which the men under his command took 1,500 prisoners, with Wellesley later present during the surrender.

-By 30 September, he had returned to England and was raised to the rank of lieutenant general on 25 April 1808.
+By 30 September he had returned to England and was raised to the rank of lieutenant general on 25 April 1808.
 In June 1808 he accepted the command of an expedition of 9,000 men.
-Preparing to sail for an attack on the Spanish colonies in South America (to assist the Latin American patriot Francisco de Miranda) his force was instead ordered to sail for Portugal, to take part in the Peninsular Campaign and rendezvous with 5,000 troops from Gibraltar.
+Preparing to sail for an attack on the Spanish colonies in South America (to assist the Latin American patriot Francisco de Miranda) his force was instead ordered to sail for the Kingdom of Portugal, to take part in the Peninsular Campaign and rendezvous with 5,000 troops from Gibraltar.